lightstep/opentelemetry-auto-instr-python/docs/basic_usage.rst

     # ...
     # ...

-Further API details can be found here :py:meth:`ddtrace.Tracer`.
+Further API details can be found here :py:meth:`oteltrace.Tracer`.

 Using the API
 ^^^^^^^^^^^^^